ArielLahiany/kaltura/README.md

 ## Prerequisites

 1. Docker: a working station with Docker and Docker-Compose pre-installed.
+2. EKSCTL: a working station with the Elastic Kubernetes Service command line pre-installed.
-2. Kubernetes: a working Kubernetes cluster and its Kubeconfig file.
+3. Kubernetes: a working Kubernetes cluster and its Kubeconfig file.

 ## Usage